 Those two pieces of legislation turned the entire healthcare industry on its head, fundamentally changing the way CMS pays hospitals for patient care, from fee-for-service to a value-based model.

 Telemedicine, whose early beginnings date back to the 1950s and 60s, has only come into everyday use in the last few years.

 More recently, artificial intelligence, remote monitoring, the Internet of Medical Things (IoMT), minimally-invasive surgeries, and a host of other technological innovations have equipped practitioners with entirely new ways to improve the quality of patient care.

 Where will 2020 take us, and how should we respond to what lies ahead?
 Let these four "admonitions" guide your thinking individually and as an organization.

 1. Don’t get stuck doing something just because that's the way it's always been done.

-Someone said that seven last words of any organization are: "We've never done it that way before."
+Someone said that the seven last words of any organization are: "We've never done it that way before."

 Don't let that be the epitaph on your facility's tombstone.
 Instead, be open to new ideas, and think big, beyond the hospital walls to generate new revenue and increase the payor mix.

-Embrace of the use of telemedicine and telehospitalists, post-discharge care coordination, and wellness and prevention support in the community.
+Embrace the use of telemedicine and telehospitalists, post-discharge care coordination, and wellness and prevention support in the community.
 Also, utilize direct to employer programs as a revenue growth strategy.